YasasBanuka/fullstack-task-management-app/README.md

 ## 🧠 What I Learned

-This project was a deep-dive into full-stack development and solidified my understanding of:
+This project was a deep dive into full-stack development and solidified my understanding of:

 -   Building and structuring a RESTful API from scratch with Spring Boot.
 -   Managing component state and side effects in React using hooks (`useState`, `useEffect`).